Nevada vs. Georgia Tech Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 Nevada Performance Insights

-- Nevada has had fewer turnovers than its opponents this season, committing 9.1 per game (16th in college basketball play) while forcing 12.2 (176th in college basketball).
+- Nevada has committed 9.1 turnovers per game (16th in college basketball play), 3.1 fewer than the 12.2 it forces on average (176th in college basketball).

 Georgia Tech Performance Insights

-- The Yellow Jackets' +15 scoring differential (outscoring opponents by 1.4 points per game) is a result of putting up 72.4 points per game (243rd in college basketball) while allowing 71 per contest (186th in college basketball).
+- The Yellow Jackets are outscoring opponents by 1.4 points per game, with a +15 scoring differential overall.
+They put up 72.4 points per game (243rd in college basketball) and allow 71 per outing (186th in college basketball).

-- Georgia Tech wins the rebound battle by 7.4 boards on average.
-It collects 43.1 rebounds per game, 15th in college basketball, while its opponents pull down 35.7.
+- Georgia Tech comes out on top in the rebound battle by an average of 7.4 boards.
+It collects 43.1 rebounds per game (15th in college basketball) compared to its opponents' 35.7.

-- Georgia Tech makes 6.7 three-pointers per game (258th in college basketball) at a 29% rate (329th in college basketball), compared to the 7.2 its opponents make, shooting 28% from deep.
+- Georgia Tech makes 6.7 three-pointers per game (258th in college basketball) compared to its opponents' 7.2.
+It shoots 29% from deep, and its opponents shoot 28%.

-- Georgia Tech has committed 3.5 more turnovers than its opponents, averaging 12.6 (252nd in college basketball) while forcing 9.1 (354th in college basketball).
+- Georgia Tech has typically lost the turnover battle this season, committing 12.6 per game (252nd in college basketball) while forcing 9.1 (354th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.